clarkimusmax/c_examples/mbed_tls_verify_certs/README.md

 <https://github.com/ARMmbed/mbedtls/blob/development/programs/ssl/>

 # Build
-You will need to download the mbedtls source and build the static libraries.
+You will need to download the mbedtls source and build it.
+This can be done manually (<https://tls.mbed.org>)or by running the included script:
-This can be done manually or by running the `download_current_mbedtls.sh` script included here.
+`download_current_mbedtls.sh` .

 1. Download the source (requires curl):
 `./download_current_mbedtls.sh`